lcui-dev/lc-design/README.md

 Building LCDesign has the following dependencies:

-- [Xmake](http://xmake.io) - a build tool for compiling C source code
+- [Xake](http://xmake.io) - a build tool for compiling C source code
-- [NodeJS](https://nodejs.org) - a JavaScript runtime to run build tools
+- [NodeJS](https://nodejs.org) - a JavaScript runtime for run build tools
 - [Python](https://www.python.org/) - a environment for run python build tools

 After installing them, you need to run the following command to install the other dependencies: